jundalisay/superb/content/en/social/economics/principles/eagle.md

 ## Based on G

-This potential linear or nonlinear movement is responsible for the shifting of public opinion, market prices, policy changes, health and disease, the rise and fall of civilizations, etc. and can be simplified as E = G<sub>l</sub>.
+This potential linear or nonlinear movement is responsible for the shifting of public opinion, market prices, policy changes, health and disease, the rise and fall of civilizations, etc. and can be simplified as E = G{{< sub v="l" >}}.

 ![E = Gl](/graphics/eglrest.png)

 - E is inherent energy and represents potentiality
 - G is the dharma of the thing (as gravitational signature).
 This represents Shiva or Yang
-- <sub>l</sub> is [the physical layer](/material/principles/five-layers) where the thing lies or occurs.
+- {{< sub v="l" >}} is [the physical layer](/material/principles/five-layers) where the thing lies or occurs.
 This represents the confinement by Shakti-Yin on Shiva-Yang

 We can call this equation as "eagle" as it is written with the letters E G l.